Keck Graduate Institute | TheHigherEducationReview

 KGI was founded through a generous $50 million grant from the W.M.
 Keck Foundation and received a tremendous boost from the same to lead the way forward.
 Henry E. Riggs became KGI's founding President and guided the institution through its first seven years.
 Today, under the direction of President Sheldon Schuster, KGI continues to grow-both in terms of its number of enrolled students and its reputation for excellence-and it represents The Claremont Colleges' first entry into graduate-level, application-based scientific research and education.
 In fact, it remains the only graduate institute in the country with this sole focus.

-At the core of every function is KGI’s mission statement: “To enrich society with breakthrough approaches to education and translational research in the life sciences.”
-To that end, KGI ensures excellence in the areas of life science with an entrepreneurial approach and an emphasison hands-on industry experience.
+At the core of every function is KGI's mission statement: "œTo enrich society with breakthrough approaches to education and translational research in the life sciences." To that end, KGI ensures excellence in the areas of life science with an entrepreneurial approach and an emphasison hands-on industry experience.
 With a wealth of industry connections, KGI introduces new pathways for students to become leaders within healthcare and the applied life sciences.
-Through its three schools of academics: Henry E. Riggs School of Applied Life Sciences, School of Pharmacy and Health Sciences, and the Minerva Schools at KGI, the Institute offers innovative postgraduate degrees and certificates that integrate life and
+Through its three schools of academics: Henry E. Riggs School of Applied Life Sciences, School of Pharmacy and Health Sciences, and the Minerva Schools at KGI, the Institute offers innovative postgraduate degrees and certificates that integrate life and health sciences, business, pharmacy, engineering, and genetics, with a focus on industry projects, in-depth industry experiences, and team collaborations.

 To ensure quality and rigor in all of its programs, KGI has appointed committees for Curriculum Review, Assessment, and Institutional Effectiveness, which oversee course delivery and assessment regularly.
 The Institute also uses its advisory board and industry partners to ensure that students have the requisite skills and knowledge for career success, which are finely tuned through classroom sessions, internships, poster presentations, Team Master's Projects, and career services events.

-“KGI is committed to active learning in all classes through carefully designed courses and programs to provide authentic learning opportunities for all students,” says Schuster.
-“For example, students work together to solve real-world problems in our industry-sponsored projects in the TMP program, work through authentic cases in business courses, run experiments in labs, and participate in other hands-on activities.”
+"œKGI is committed to active learning in all classes through carefully designed courses and programs to provide authentic learning opportunities for all students," says Schuster. "œFor example, students work together to solve real-world problems in our industry-sponsored projects in the TMP program, work through authentic cases in business courses, run experiments in labs, and participate in other hands-on activities."

 Cultivating research-based knowledge